Johnnycool22/screencloud-atm-app/README.md

 Screen images of the The ATM App can be viewed in 'screencloud-atm-app/src/assets/ATM-App-images'.
 An image is included showing the JSON response from https://frontend-challenge.screencloud-michael.now.sh/api/pin/ currentBalance = 220 from pin authentication.

-## Testing The ATM App
+## Selenium Testing The ATM App

 Functional testing was carried out using Selenium IDE in Chrome browser.
 It recorded interactions with the website and App fucntions, was able to record and play back tests on Chrome.
+Test results stored in 'screencloud-atm-app/src/assets/selenium-test-images'.
+Majority tests passed with just one 'time-out' fail.

 ## Issues with ATM APP
 - Unable to use with the java backend, requires a REST API like SpringBoot to integrate logic with the Frontend.